SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

    with the use of the ``try``, ``catch`` and ``throw`` keywords.
-   Unlike exception handling in many languages --- including Objective-C --- error handling in Swift does not involve unwinding the call stack, a process that can be computationally expensive.
+   Unlike exception handling in many languages --- including Objective-C --- error handling in Swift doesn't involve unwinding the call stack, a process that can be computationally expensive.
    As such, the performance characteristics of a ``throw`` statement